Furikuda/bork/docs/internals/data-structures.rst

     :width: 100%

-(The actual algorithm is more complex to avoid various consistency issues, refer to the ``borg.repository`` module for more comments and documentation on these issues.)
+(The actual algorithm is more complex to avoid various consistency issues, refer to the ``bork.repository`` module for more comments and documentation on these issues.)

 .. _internals_storage_quota: